Silver Eye

-Silver Eye is the seventh studio album by English electronic music duo Goldfrapp, released on 31 March 2017 by Mute Records.
+Silver Eye is the seventh and final studio album by English electronic music duo Goldfrapp, released on 31 March 2017 by Mute Records.
 The album's first single, "Anymore", was released to digital music retailers on 23 January 2017 after its premiere on Lauren Laverne's BBC Radio 6 show.

 Background and release

 In July 2015, Alison Goldfrapp announced on Twitter that the group had returned to the studio to work on music for the forthcoming seventh album, but was mum as to a release date, stating she could only generalize it to be "sometime in 2017".
 This came after finishing their tour to promote their last album, Tales of Us, and scoring a Royal National Theatre production of Medea.
 Goldfrapp noted their desire to do something different from previous albums Supernature and Head First, eventually bringing in John Congleton (Blondie, St Vincent, Swans) and The Haxan Cloak to produce on the strength of his work on Björk's 2015 album Vulnicura.

 In early December 2016, Goldfrapp posted on their Instagram page the covers of their first six studio albums, and later that month, the band posted an image of two topless figures with bleached blonde hair holding each other's heads with arms slicked with a black, oil-like substance.
 The social media upload contained the hashtag #goldfrapp7, implying it was a piece born from the album's creative and marketing campaign.
 The title of the album, Silver Eye, was accidentally leaked with the posting of a pre-order link on the HMV website on 21 January 2017, and was later confirmed in a press release by the band on 23 January.

 The press release also announced the release of the album's opening track, "Anymore", as the album's lead single.
 Released on 9 February, the official music video for "Anymore" was directed by Alison Goldfrapp, produced by Mary Calderwood, and filmed in Fuerteventura.
 Two further tracks were released ahead of the album.
 On 9 March 2017, Goldfrapp premiered the album's closing track, "Ocean", through Billboard and released to digital music retailers on 10 March.
 "Moon in Your Mouth" was released on 24 March 2017.

 The music video for the second single "Systemagic" premiered on 24 April 2017.
 The music video for the third single "Everything Is Never Enough" premiered on Nowness on 7 September 2017.

 On 19 May 2018 it was announced on the band's social media pages that an announcement and video were to be unveiled over the weekend.
 On May 21, 2018, a remix of "Ocean" featuring Dave Gahan was released worldwide, along with the news that it would be the lead single from a deluxe edition of Silver Eye.